 What is in your current quiver?
 What is your favorite board?
 Your favorite surf spot?

 I have been riding for a shaper called Grasshopper for a few years.
 His boards are unreal.
 I have a 5’6” quad fish I use a lot; it’s good in bigger stuff and great for small East Coast mush.
 I also have a 6’0” single fin that I used in bigger stuff.
-I have a log that I got from Rob Kulisek.
-I’m not a logger, but it’s fun on occasion.

 I also have some funky boards that I have acquired over the years—thrift store grabs and dumpster dives.
 I also have thrusters that have been collecting dust that need to get used.
 I have a Grain fish I built years ago when Grain was starting out; it’s more of a wall piece.
 So I guess I live on my grasshopper fish!!!